100 Notable alumni of

 -

-John Sedgwick was a military officer and Union Army general during the American Civil War.
+John Sedgwick was an American military officer who served as a Union Army general during the American Civil War.

 -